iluwatar/java-design-patterns/strangler/README.md

 * Use when you need to replace a monolithic or legacy system incrementally.
 * Ideal for scenarios where the system cannot be replaced in one go due to risk or complexity.
 * Suitable when you need to modernize parts of an application while ensuring continuous operation.
+* Perfect for applications requiring updates with zero downtime, the Strangler pattern supports incremental updates in complex Java systems.

 ## Strangler Pattern Java Tutorials